planttheidea/singulum/API.md

 export default singulum.branch(actions, initialValues, 'counterBranch');
 ```

 The crux of the functionality, as it creates the store (based on `initialValues`) and the actions (`actions`) that are bound either to the store as a whole or to a specific store property. `displayName` is an optional value that will provide a name to the store for easy identification.
 It returns a `Singulum` object that is a child on the tree from the root singulum object (which itself a `Singulum`).
+One thing to note is that the first parameter passed to any action is an injected value based on how the action maps to your store.
+This means if you map an action to a specific property on the store, that property is injected, else the entire store is injected.
+With the above action, you could simply call `branch.actions.setCounter('add')`, no need to pass the existing store object.

 The cool thing is, because every branch is a `Singulum` itself, you can branch as deeply as you would like.
 This allows you to build a state tree that represents the data hierarchy of your application very easily.